 Reasons for a vaginal examination

-Pap tests are recommended for women every 2 years.
-Pap smear in early pregnancy is safe and does not cause miscarriage.
+Cervical screening is recommended for women every 5 years.
+Cervical Screening in early pregnancy is safe and does not cause miscarriage.

 Checking signs of an infection

 The hormones of pregnancy affect the environment of the vagina, making you more prone to thrush or an overgrowth of vaginal bacteria (called ‘Gardnerella’).
 A vaginal examination with a speculum can help making the diagnosis and if required, a swab tests is needed.